-The proposed work is described in full in Part C: Description of the Project (Volume 1, Assessment of Effects on the Environment).
+The proposed work is described in full in Part C: Description of the Project of the Assessment of Effects on the Environment in Volume 1.

 The site to which Project applies is identified and legally described in the Designation Plans and in the Schedule of Directly Affected Land attached to this Notice of Requirement.
-The requirement applies on, under and above all of the land within the proposed designation as shown on the designation plans attached to this Notice of Requirement with the following exception.
-The requirement applies only to the subsurface of the land at 113 Carbine Road, Mt Wellington and legally described as Part Lot 1 DP 171989, identified as property reference number 235a in the Schedule of Directly Affected Land.
+The requirement applies on, under and above all of the land within the proposed designation as shown on the designation plans attached to this Notice of Requirement.